TrackerGuru Developer Guide

 • The address book will not contain duplicate contacts after any operation.

-• If the contact is added, all contact details provided by the user will be stored without any loss of information.
+• If the contact is added, all contact information provided by the user will be stored without any loss of information.

 MSS